Stock Market Crash: Causes, Effects, Investment Strategies

 4. Panic and Fear

 Panic spreads among investors when the stock market crashes.
-They heed the news and get scared about how much more money they’re going to lose.
-So they sell, sell, sell, with all that collective action, of course, making things even worse.
+They hear the news and get scared about how much more money they’re going to lose.
+Investors rush to sell, worsening the downturn.
 By no means are the consequences of a crash confined to the stockholders, either.
 A lot of people who worry in this situation don’t have any stocks but do have jobs that are affected by what happens to the economy.

 5. Corporate Instability